Tukaram Renge Patil

 Tukaram Ganpatrao Renge Patil (born 21 February 1958) is an Indian National Congress politician from Parbhani, Maharashtra.
-He was member of the 14th Lok Sabha of India.
+He was a member of the 14th Lok Sabha of India.
 He represented the Parbhani constituency of Maharashtra.
-He was also Member of Maharashtra Legislative Assembly for two terms from 1995 to 2004.
+He was also a member of the Maharashtra Legislative Assembly for two terms from 1995 to 2004.

-On Thursday 24 July 2008, Shiv Sena expelled him from the party for defying its whip and abstaining from voting in the Confidence motion for the UPA government.
+On Thursday 24 July 2008, the Shiv Sena expelled him from the party for defying its whip and abstaining from voting in the confidence motion for the UPA government.